COYOTES (14-15-5) at SHARKS (16-11-6)

 Season Series: It's been a split so far, each taking a game at the Shark Tank.
 They'll play this one in HP Pavilion again then go to Glendale twice in April.

 Big story: Now that the Coyotes have blasted their way out of a near-fatal seven-game slump, the object is to string a few more wins together and regain some ground in the Western Conference playoff race.
 The Sharks are one of the fortunate teams above the cutoff line, and back-to-back shutouts by Antti Niemi have helped keep them there, but there is not much room for error as seven points separate fifth from 13th place in the standings going into Friday's action.
 This is the third of a crucial seven-game homestand for San Jose.

-Coyotes: With their six-goal first period in a 7-4 win at Nashville on Thursday, not only did the Coyotes tie a franchise record set in 1999 and send Vezina Trophy finalist Pekka Rinne to the bench in less than four minutes, they snapped out of a funk that had seen them score just eight goals in an 0-6-1 slide.
+Coyotes: With their six-goal first period in a 7-4 win at Nashville on Thursday, not only did the Coyotes tie a franchise record set in 1999 and send Vezina Trophy finalist Pekka Rinne to the bench in less than four minutes, they snapped out of a funk that had seen them score just eight goals during an 0-6-1 slide.

 "Whatever it takes; if it takes seven goals to win, that's what we need right now," said Radim Vrbata, who scored two of the six first-period goals.
 "It was a crazy first period.
 That's not our style of play.
 I'm sure that's not theirs either, but we will take whatever we can get."

 Sharks: While the Coyotes caught fire offensively Thursday night, Niemi was busy extinguishing Detroit's three-game winning streak.
 For the third time in his career, he posted a second straight shutout as the Sharks beat the Red Wings 2-0 at HP Pavilion.
 It was the first time in his career and the first time in franchise history that a goaltender had posted shutouts on successive nights.